CodingwithFawad/Football-Data-Analysis/README.md

 # Football-Data-Analysis

+### Project Overview
-Using Python tools to analyze football team- or player-wise performance
+Using Python tools to analyze football team- or player-wise performance for better team performance